brennanbrown/atlas-prompt-injection-poc/TECHNIQUES.md

 **KEY FINDING:** Using command language or mentioning security concepts triggers filters and prevents the content from being processed.

 Effective approaches use:
-- ✅ Completely random and innocuous content
+- ✅ Subtle contextual framing ("When describing this page...", "For the record...", "It's worth mentioning...")
-- ✅ Unrelated personal observations
+- ✅ Author commentary that naturally guides interpretation
 - ✅ Standard web development patterns
-- ✅ Natural, conversational author notes
+- ✅ Content that connects personal observations to the page topic
-- ❌ NOT framed as instructions or commands
+- ❌ NOT direct commands or instructions

-The key is making content appear to be legitimate draft material, personal notes, or standard metadata that happens to be styled as non-visual.
+The key is making content appear as legitimate editorial notes that provide context about how the author views the content, framed as if explaining to someone how to understand or describe the page.

 ## Implementation Approaches